communitiesuk/delta-common-infrastructure/README.md

   * After a reviewer approves the plan, run `terraform apply` for the test environment
   * After that completes successfully, repeat for the next environment (test -> staging -> production)

 The `terraform.yml` workflow could be reused by other Git repositories, but may need to be enhanced with e.g. a continuous deployment option.

 ## tfsec

-This repository uses [tfsec](https://aquasecurity.github.io/tfsec/) to scan the terraform code for potential security issues.
+This repository uses [tfsec](https://aquasecurity.github.io/tfsec/) to scan the Terraform code for potential security issues.
 It can be run using Docker

 ```sh